Kong/docs.konghq.com/app/plugins/acl.md

 ## Usage

-In order to use this plugin, you need to properly have configured your APIs with an [authentication plugin][faq-authentication] so that the plugin can identify who is the client [Consumer][consumer-object] making the request.
+In order to use this plugin, you need to properly have configured your `target` with an [authentication plugin][faq-authentication] so that the plugin can identify who is the client [Consumer][consumer-object] making the request.

 ### Associating Consumers

-Once you have added an authentication plugin to an API, and you have created your [Consumers][consumer-object], you can now associate a group to a [Consumer][consumer-object] using the following request:
+Once you have added an authentication plugin to a `target, and you have created your [Consumers][consumer-object], you can now associate a group to a [Consumer][consumer-object] using the following request:

 ```bash
 $ curl -X POST http://kong:8001/consumers/{consumer}/acls \